umvirt/lfsautobuilder/README.md

 - env.sh - config file for some scripts.
 - finish - finish operations. */tmp* cleanup & free space zeroing.
 - initdirs - create dirs in target.
+- logenv - script for saving in logs information about system, Builder configuration and files integrity.
 - runchrootscripts - run all chroot scripts one by one (Stage 2).
 - runscripts - run lfs scripts one by one (Stage 1).
 - runscriptsbyroot - run *runscripts* script as root.